hoang-rio/lux-grid-watcher/README.md

 * Install dependencies with `pip install -r requirements.txt`
 * Run application with `python app.py`

+## Notification app
+You can implement notification app for Android/iOS by your self and push Firebase Device ID to devices.json file to get notification when grid connect state change.

+I also developed an app for Android.
+If you need it feel free to contact me

 ## Third-party

 Thanks to [@celsworth](https://github.com/celsworth) by awesome project [celsworth/lxp-packet](https://github.com/celsworth/lxp-packet) (under MIT License)